 I doubt some foul play.
 Would the night were come!”

-The repeated sounds of vowels in conjunction with consonant sounds is used for musical effects in which Shakespeare is a master.
+The repeated sounds of vowels in conjunction with consonant sounds is used for musical effect, in which Shakespeare is a master.
 He has used assonances and consonances both sparingly in this scene.
 Here are some of examples of assonance.

 - To be contracted in one brow of woe (4)